pnedev/nppgtags/README.md

 *Backspace* will undo the narrowing one step at a time (as the newly typed characters are deleted).
 Double-clicking or pressing *Enter*, *Tab* or *Space* will insert the selected auto complete result.

-**AutoComplete File** is useful if you will be including headers for example.
+**AutoComplete Filename** is useful if you will be including headers for example.

 **AutoComplete** and **Find Definition** commands will also search library databases if such are used.
 That is configured through the plugin's **Settings** window.